mitsuoxv/us-tariffs-on-china/README.md

 Using the tariff lists of 8 digit HTS codes I extracted before, I check if 2018 imports are really worth as much as 34, 16 and 200 billion dollars as USTR claims.
-According to my calculation, 2018 imports are 32.2, 15.2 and 193 billion dollars.
-Ratios to the USTR claims are 0.95, 0.95 and 0.97.
+According to my calculation, 2018 imports are 32.2, 15.2 and 192.5 billion dollars.
+Ratios to the USTR claims are 0.95, 0.95 and 0.96.
 Little bit smaller, but basically confirm the USTR claims.

 ## How much imports are excluded so far?

-So far USTR announced exclusion lists 5 times.
+So far USTR announced exclusion lists 8 times.
 They specify products simply by HTS 10 digit code, or by product description and HTS 10 digit code it belong to.
-When I caluculate simply by HTS 10 digit code, exclusions amount to 9.8 billion dollars annually.
+When I caluculate simply by HTS 10 digit code, exclusions amount to 19 billion dollars annually.

 ## Look at the Chinese share movements

-I get imports from China and total imports from January 2017 up to now, and calculate Chinese shares in imports in each category that is “34b”, “16b”, “200b” imposed tariffs effective on July 6, 2018, August 23, 2018, and September 24, 2018, “excl” which is excluded from “34b”, and “the rest” which is not imposed tariffs.
+I get imports from China and total imports from January 2017 up to now, and calculate Chinese shares in imports in each category that is “34b”, “16b”, “200b” imposed tariffs effective on July 6, 2018, August 23, 2018, and September 24, 2018, “excl” which is excluded, and “the rest” which is not imposed tariffs.

 What can I say from the chart below?